 Rotavirus mortalities of pigeons

-Clinical signs in affected birds have included:
+Clinical signs in birds infected with rotavirus include:

-• diarrhoea
+• vomiting/regurgitation

-• regurgitation
+• diarrhoea.

 Birds that appeared sick usually died within 12 to 24 hours, with deaths in affected lofts continuing for approximately 7 days (Figure 1).
+Mortality rates of up to approximately 30 per cent have been reported in affected lofts.

-Gross and histological findings included:
+Gross and histological findings include:

 • severe necrotising hepatitis (friable when handled)